When the sun is out, you might enjoy yourself in the water. Unfortunately, dropping your AirPods in water might ruin your beautiful day.

 - Don’t keep the AirPods close to any spillable liquids like water, juice, coffee, or anything spillable.

 - Get a waterproof case for AirPods.
-You can also get waterproof cases for your AirPods Pro if you got those.
+You can also get waterproof cases for your AirPods Pro if you have those.
 Remember that it’ll protect your AirPods only if the lid is closed.
 Water can still enter when the lid is open.

 - Don’t take or wear your AirPods into a steam or sauna room to avoid the steam getting inside your AirPods.